Gove apologises over school building list errors

 Mr Coaker said 25 schools on the list had errors, nine of which had been listed as going ahead with rebuilding projects which had been cancelled and a further seven which had been listed as "unaffected" had since been told their plans were "under discussion".

-"The chaos and confusion around this statement was frankly astonishing," he said.'Not appropriate'
+"The chaos and confusion around this statement was frankly astonishing," he said.

 He suggested Mr Gove had been "dragged kicking and screaming to this House to apologise" and said he should apologise "to the country for shattering the dreams and hopes of so many pupils and schools".